IIBenII/backstage-plugin-dbt/packages/dbt-backend/README.md

-# backstage DBT plugin backend
+# backstage dbt plugin backend

-> Backstage plugin to read DBT doc
+> Backstage plugin to read dbt doc

 This plugin is coupled with [@iiben_orgii/backstage-plugin-dbt](https://github.com/IIBenII/backstage-plugin-dbt/tree/main/packages/dbt), read the [docs](https://github.com/IIBenII/backstage-plugin-dbt) to use it.